tedneward/Azgaarnoth/Classes/Feats.md

 You have gained the ability to control the shape of your breath weapon.
 Whenever you use your breath weapon, you may choose whether its shape is a 30-foot line that is 5 feet wide, or a 15-foot cone.

 ## Sharpshooter
+You have mastered ranged weapons and can make shots that others find impossible.
+You gain the following benefits:

+* Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.
+* Your ranged weapon attacks ignore half and three-quarters cover.
+* Before you make an attack with a ranged weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
+If that attack hits, you add +10 to the attack's damage.

 ## Shield Master
+You use shields not just for protection but also for offense.
+You gain the following benefits while you are wielding a shield:

+* If you take the Attack action on your turn, you can use a bonus action to try to shove a creature within 5 feet of you with your shield.
+* If you aren't incapacitated, you can add your shield's AC bonus to any Dexterity saving throw you make against a spell or other harmful effect that targets only you.
+* If you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can use your reaction to take no damage if you succeed on the saving throw, interposing your shield between yourself and the source of the effect.

 ## Silver-Tongued
 You develop your conversational skill to better deceive others.
 You gain the following benefits: